Back to Blog

 Quotable Value-commonly known as QV-is New Zealand's official source for council-issued valuations.
 If you're looking to find the Capital Value (CV), Land Value, or Improvement Value of any property, this is the go-to.

 These values are updated every 1–3 years by local councils and are often used by banks and buyers as a baseline for comparison.
-You can search by property address and get a snapshot of the valuation and zoning data.

 Tip: While CVs aren't the same as market value, they're a helpful starting point for negotiation or research.